dmitry-osin/my-lang.rs/readme.md

 ## Lexer

+### Token Types

+The Lexer recognizes the following token types:

+- Comment: Represents comments in the code
+- Variable: Represents variable names
+- Number: Represents numeric values
+- Plus: Represents the addition operator (+)
+- Minus: Represents the subtraction operator (-)
+- Multiply: Represents the multiplication operator (*)
+- Divide: Represents the division operator (/)
+- Equals: Represents the assignment operator (=)
+- EndOfLine: Represents the end of a line

+Each token type is associated with a regular expression for matching.

 The Lexer is responsible for breaking down the input code into tokens.
 It supports the following token types:

 - Comments